-Yale-New Haven Children's Hospital has been ranked among the best in the nation in seven pediatric subspecialties, including diabetes and endocrinology (#3).
-The results appeared in the 2012-13 edition of "Best Children's Hospitals," published online by U.S.News & World Report.
+Yale-New Haven Children's Hospital has been ranked among the best in the nation in six pediatric subspecialties, including diabetes and endocrinology (#5).
+The results appeared in the 2015-16 edition of "Best Children's Hospitals," published online by U.S.News & World Report.

 At Yale-New Haven Children's Hospital, we rely on the expertise of many healthcare professionals to provide the best care possible to children and adolescents with acute and chronic endocrine and metabolic disorders.
 Patients are cared for by nationally recognized physicians, certified nurse practitioners, nurse educators, dietitians, social workers, and other caregivers, well-resourced in the diagnosis and treatment of diabetes, growth problems, obesity or other defects of the endocrine system.